top of page

 Under-occupation

-This situation has been fuelled by, among other factors, under-occupation of the county's housing: over 3,000 dwellings in Oxfordshire are second homes (nearly 700 of them in Oxford).
+This situation has been fuelled by, among other factors, under-occupation of the county's housing: over 3,000 dwellings in Oxfordshire are second homes (over 800 of them in Oxford).
 In addition to this, the county has over 2,300 long-term empty homes (nearly 600 of them in Oxford (November 2023)).

 And it has been exacerbated by a surge in the number of holiday lets in recent years.
-In July 2023, Oxford City Council reports, there were 1,325 short lets in Oxford, with 765 (58%) of these let as entire properties.
-At that point the number of short lets in Oxfordshire as a whole was growing at 13% per year.
+The most recent data as of 2025 shows that there were 5,732 short lets in Oxford, with 4,068 (71%) of these let as entire properties.
+The Oxford City Council has been lobbying for regulations restricting new short lets since 2018 with very limited success.

 Why this is a problem